 Now that you’ve built a working vocabulary of locations and pros and cons, it’s time to get to work.
 Decide on the number of places to visit for a three-day tour by the delegation.

 Now there is little reason not to participate: learners have locations, pros and cons, and length of stay.
 Now, turn them loose and let them work out which places would be best.
 The object is to facilitate maximum participation.
 If need be, break the class into smaller groups so everyone can be assured an opportunity to share their opinions.

 Get quieter learners involved by asking direct questions if need be.
 Or, you can do what I like to do which is “pass the question” to each other.
 What that means is, instead of the teacher deciding who to ask, the learners get to.
 So, one student might give their opinion then ask another student, “what do you think ___[name]?”
 This not only gets quiet learners speaking but also helps the more active ones develop their conversation skills.

 Be sure to take note of the locations agreed on and write them on the board for all to see.
 Also, be sure to take notes of grammar, lexical, or phonetic issues for review after the creative speaking activity.

 You can always vary the purpose of the delegation visiting your city.
 That of course can be based on the type of environment you’re in.
 For example, a delegation for sustainable living may not work in say, an academy or school in Tokyo.

-Therefore, you could go with something like a delegation for a conference on infrastructure or one for pollution prevention.
+Therefore, you could go with something like a delegation for a conference on infrastructure or one for manufacturing.
 Again, it really depends on your vision for the class.

 The activity ends when everyone agrees on the places to visit.
 You might have some holdouts or disagreements, but this, as in other creative speaking activities, promotes cooperation between class members.
 By working together toward a common goal, students learn to collaborate; at times, sacrificing their wishes when valid arguments are made.